TheSoftwareHouse/eks-demo/README.md

 To access cluster, assume role from TSH-Devops-Sandbox (AdministratorAccess), same for working with Terraform (there are differences when applying through Github Actions, because caller identity is different, best to leave Terraform to by handled by Github Actions)

+# Known Issues

+On first apply, before you are able to manage aws-auth configmap, you have to comment out `kubernetes` provider so it doesn't create dependency loop, after cluster is created, you can uncomment it and continue with managing aws-auth configmap.

 # Bootstrap

 Getting Access To Cluster